We hope you enjoy reading this article.

 Moreover, customer support can also be completely automated using BPA software.
-Instead of using a human resource to answer the same customer query repetitively, an automated customer support software can be set up to handle this task.
+Instead of using a human resource to answer the same customer query repetitively, automated customer support software can be set up to handle this task.

-Using advanced ML, such Business automation bots can read the specific keywords, understand the nature of the customer query, and answer accordingly.
+Using advanced ML, such Business automation bots can read specific keywords, understand the nature of the customer query, and answer accordingly.

 Read more on building such a smart chatbot in our guide here.